GettyImages_137388976_Original_55036_sRGB_DL.tif

 How we invest

-The investment strategy defines in which asset classes Suva can invest, as well as what proportion of its assets can be held in each class.
-Currently, more than three quarters of the portfolio is comprised of loans, corporate bonds and shares.
-Due to Suva's business model, this can be oriented with a long-term outlook, thereby enabling the company to act countercyclically.
-When selecting its investments, Suva takes into account not only financial objectives, but also sustainability aspects.
+The investment strategy defines which asset classes Suva can invest in, as well as what proportion of its assets can be held in each class.
+Currently, around half of the portfolio is made up of government bonds, corporate bonds and loans, plus around one quarter in shares.
+On the strength of its business model, Suva's investment strategy can be seen as taking a long-term approach that enables countercyclic action.
+When selecting its investments, Suva takes into account not only financial objectives, but also sustainability.

 Here, you can find out which asset classes make up the Suva portfolio, and why it invests in them: